BMW 003: "Mixed-power" upgrade

 One late version of the engine added a small rocket motor (the BMW 109-718) at the rear and usually just above the exhaust of the engine, which added some 1250 kg thrust each for three to five minutes, for take off and short dashes.
 In this configuration, it was known as the BMW 003R and was tested, albeit with some serious reliability problems, on single prototypes for advanced models of the Me 262 (the Me 262C-2b Heimatschützer II [Home Defender II]), and He 162 (He 162E).
 Both prototypes flew under hybrid jet/rocket power during March 1945, though records do not indicate the results of testing with the 162E.

 Only about 500 examples of the BMW 003 were built, but the Fedden Mission postwar estimated total German jet engine production by mid-1946 could have reached 100,000 units a year, or more.

 The 003 was intended for export to Japan, but working examples of the engine were never supplied.
-Instead, Japanese engineers used drawings and photos of the engine to design an indigenous turbojet, the Ishikawajima Ne-20.
+Instead, Japanese engineers used cross-section drawings to design an indigenous turbojet, the Ishikawajima Ne-20.